 Nausea was actually one of the main reasons why medical cannabis became legal in some US states.
-Marijuana for nausea became FDA approved and available for medicinal use in 1985 in the US, and Canada legalized it for these purposes back in 2001.
+FDA approved Marinol Capsules for the treatment of nausea in 1985 which sparked the further interest in cannabis-derived compounds.

 Since then, countless patients found relief in cannabis, even though most of the times doctors would only recommend it when all other “mainstream” options were exhausted.

 About nausea and vomiting, their causes and treatment